 - a) Name of child care project - b) Years in 4-H child care project - c) Description of exhibit: - 1.
 Materials used. (elaborate if made by 4-Her and/or purchased). - 2.
 Method of construction - 3.
-Intended use - \500 Creative play thing: A homemade toy, game, book, or activity to be used with children.
-Include age of child intended to use item and what the child will learn (two exhibits allowed). - \501 Babysitter's Kit.
+Intended use - \160 Creative plaything: A homemade toy, game, book, or activity to be used with children.
+Include age of child intended to use item and what the child will learn (two exhibits allowed). - \161 Babysitter's Kit.
 Include games, toys, safety materials needed while caring for a baby, toddler, or preschooler.
-Include explanation of planned use of articles in kit.(minimum 6 items). - 502 Fabric pre-printed with design of a toy, doll, animal, or book to be sewn, stuffed, decorated. - 503 Doll clothes.
+Include explanation of planned use of articles in kit. (minimum 6 items). - 162 Fabric pre-printed with design of a toy, doll, animal, or book to be sewn, stuffed, decorated. - 163 Doll clothes.
 Complete outfit (undergarments optional), modeled on a doll fabric Knitted or crocheted.
-If doll is made by you, enter in stuffed toy class. - Toy: stuffed fabric, knitted, or crocheted (washable), or a wooden toy or game made for a child. - 505 Durable book made for children cloth, story, or activity book.
+If doll is made by you, enter in stuffed toy class. - 164 Toy: stuffed fabric, knitted, or crocheted (washable), or a wooden toy or game made for a child. - 165 Durable book made for children cloth, story, or activity book.
 Ex.
-"Quiet Book." - \506 Snapshot or photo story, on a poster or in an album, describing a phase (infant, toddler, Pre-schooler) of a child's development.
+"Quiet Book." - \166 Snapshot or photo story, on a poster or in an album, describing a phase (infant, toddler, Pre-schooler) of a child's development. - 167 First Aid Kit: - 1.
+Should identify use of kit: ex. home, babysitting, workshop/barn, hiking or other 4-H activity - 2.
+Should be in suitable container for the use i.e. lightweight drawstring bag for hiking, small toolbox for workshop - 3.
+Kit needs to be organized (items should be labeled), contain a minimum of 8 items, and contain a reference guide.